-The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha SLT-A77 are two digital cameras that were officially introduced, respectively, in June 2017 and August 2011.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha SLT-A77 are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2011.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Sony A77

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony A77.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The 200D can be obtained in two different colors (black, white), while the A77 is only available in black.